eclipse-sumo/sumo/docs/web/docs/Tutorials/GTFS.md

 While it may be desirable to choose for every of the three data types individually whether it should be imported from OSM or from GTFS, currently, only the following scenarios are possible:

+- Import [Stops from OSM](GTFS.md#stops_from_osm).
+This will map each GTFS stop location to the most appropriate OSM stop location.
+This is the recommended approach.
 - Ignore the OSM and route data completely, see [Routes from shortest path](GTFS.md#routes_from_shortest_path).
   - This approach works with every network (not only OSM) and is the default if you do not have ptline output or your GTFS does not contain a shapes.txt file
 - Import [Routes from OSM](GTFS.md#routes_from_osm).
   - This will try to find for every GTFS route the corresponding OSM route by using geometrical distance (stop information from OSM is not used)

 ## Routes from shortest path